RomitChakraborty/qm9-llm-app-versions/README.md

 In this project, we have:
 - **Fine-Tuned GPT** on a curated subset of the QM9 dataset, which consists of small organic molecules with data on HOMO/LUMO energies, dipole moments, etc.
 - A **Flask** server that listens for user input (like “What is the dipole moment of H₂O?”) and relays these prompts to the fine-tuned GPT model.
-- A **React** front end that provides a slick user interface, letting you type queries in a text box and see dynamic answers from the model.
+- A **React** front end that provides a simple and elegant user interface, letting you type queries in a text box and see dynamic answers from the model.
+- Extensions -- Add windows that visualize molecular and running commentary on ball and stick renderings, orbitals, densities, energies and dipole moments to give it an LLM/multimodal feel.

 ---